QSAR-UBC/ionizer/README.md

 ```

-Note that while this comes packaged together as the `@ionize` transform, the
-individual transforms can also be accessed and used independently.
+The consistuent transforms can also be accessed and used independently.

 There is currently not direct support for other frameworks.
 However, if you
 would like to apply the transforms to Qiskit circuits, this can be accomplished